Managing Debt

 Payday advance

 This is the generic name for a short-term, high-interest loan that nominally provides emergency funds from one payday to the next.
-In effect, the borrower writes a check for the borrowed amount plus a fee and the total is repaid or removed from his checking account after a short, fixed term.
-Extending the loan incurs an additional fee.
+In effect, you write a check for the borrowed amount plus a fee and the total is repaid or removed from your checking account after a short, fixed term.
+Extending the loan may incur an additional fee.

 PROS: Generally no credit checks are needed.
 Access to cash is fairly quick.
 For unbanked individuals, this may be one of the few borrowing options available.

-CONS: Payday loans have among the highest interest rates, sometimes as much as triple digit annual percentage rate (APR), especially if they are extended multiple times.
-Scams are prevalent in this business.
+CONS: Payday loans typically have high interest rates, maybe even as much as a triple digit annual percentage rate (APR) especially if they are extended multiple times.

 SOURCES: Online and brick-and-mortar providers.